cosmos/ibc-go/e2e/README.md

 Similar to running a single test, if `jq` and `fzf` are installed you can run `make e2e-suite` and be prompted to interactively select a test suite to run.

+### Running tests outside the context of the Makefile

+In order to run tests outside the context of the Makefile (e.g. from an IDE)

+The main thing that needs to be set is the `E2E_CONFIG_PATH` environment variable.
+This should point to a valid config file, setting this will depend on the IDE being used.

 ## Test design

 ### interchaintest